tothemungai/flearn/README.md

 ## Features

-### Spaced retrieval
+### Flashcards

-Spaced retrieval can be done in app using flashcards and effective spacing algorithms
+To aid in spaced retrieval and generation

-### Elaboration
+### Rich text editor

-An in app editor allows for elaboration of most concepts by the user
+To allow for elaboration of concepts

+### Tagging

+For easy grouping of notes.
+We can't use a heirarchical folder structure since notes may cross cut across topics.

-### Generation
+### Bidirectional Page linking

-Clozes
+To avoid monolithic notes, a note can link to multiple other notes for further elaboration